-Gene Therapy for Dravet Syndrome: State-of-the-Field
+Current Progress on a Gene Therapy for Dravet Syndrome

 Several years ago, a genetic therapy still seemed a distant possibility for Dravet syndrome.
 However, advances to our understanding of genetics and medicine have allowed researchers to develop new approaches to gene-based interventions, bringing the possibility of disease-modifying therapies closer to reality for Dravet syndrome.
+Currently, there are two experimental therapies being tested in human clinical trials that target the genetic cause of Dravet syndrome.
+Additional approaches to overcome the genetic cause of Dravet syndrome are also in various stages of development.

 In 80-90% of cases or more, Dravet syndrome is caused by a mutation in one copy of SCN1A, a gene that encodes a specific sodium channel, called Nav1.1, which is particularly important for some cells in the brain to communicate.1–3 Mutations in SCN1A that are associated with Dravet syndrome result in about 50% decreased expression or function of the Nav1.1 sodium channel (see Figure 1).
 This type of reduction in gene expression is referred to as a haploinsufficiency.4 One straightforward approach to a genetic therapy for a haploinsufficiency would be to deliver a replacement copy of the healthy gene.
 However, a major hurdle in the case of SCN1A is that the gene is very large and cannot fit inside the delivery vehicles (called vectors) that are currently utilized in genetic therapies.
 In addition to the difficulty of the gene size, a genetic therapy for Dravet syndrome would need to be delivered to cells in the brain, which can be more challenging to reach than some of the other organs in the body.
-Despite these challenges, researchers have discovered several creative solutions to overcome the haploinsufficiency that causes Dravet syndrome.
+Despite these challenges, researchers have discovered several creative solutions to overcome the genetic haploinsufficiency that causes Dravet syndrome.

 Mutations in SCN1A gene that cause Dravet haploinsufficiency

-Understanding DNA-RNA-PROTEIN - A Recipe Based Analogy
+Understanding DNA-RNA-Protein - A Recipe Analogy

-Now the RNA is really the actual “recipe,” which in this analogy is often buried within the recipe blog post.
-Cells make a “transcript” from the DNA (in a process called transcription) that just contains the most important information for making the eventual gene product- called a protein.
-Cells follow instructions laid out in the DNA about where the gene “recipe” begins and ends and splice out information that is not necessary to the recipe.
-Some genes use alternative splicing which allows a few variations on the recipe to be made from one gene; an analogy might be a recipe for bread where you swap add-ins like garlic or nuts to get a slightly varied ending product.
-The RNA transcript “recipe”, called messenger RNA (mRNA) then can be used by the cell as instructions to make the protein product.
-The DNA always stays protected in the nucleus of the cell, but the mRNA goes out into the cell to be read, usually multiple times.
-Similar to the recipe analogy, the main blog (DNA/gene) is always housed on a website, but you can handwrite or print-off the core recipe (mRNA) and use it yourself multiple times to actually make the recipe.
+RNA is represented by the actual core instructions for the recipe, which in this analogy is often buried within the entire recipe blog post.
+For practical purposes, it can be beneficial to just save or print the recipe card, rather than save the entire blog post.
+In the case of a cookbook, copying down the recipe ensures the cookbook stays clean and allows the recipe to be shared more easily.
+In just the same way, DNA is the master copy of gene recipes, with a lot of extra information around each gene.
+It is beneficial for the cells in your body to keep the DNA protected, while it uses RNA as ‘recipe cards’ to carry the streamlined instructions.
+Cells make a transcript from the DNA (in a process called transcription) that just contains the most important information for making the gene ‘recipe’.
+Cells follow instructions laid out in the DNA about where the gene “recipe” begins and ends and splice out information that is not necessary.
+Some genes use a process called alternative splicing, which allows a few variations on the recipe to be made from one gene; an analogy might be a recipe for bread where you swap add-ins like garlic or nuts to get a slightly varied end product.
+The RNA transcript, called messenger RNA (mRNA) then can be used by the cell as instructions to make the recipe.

 Written by Veronica Hood, PhD; DSF Scientific Director

-Targeting DNA Regulation with Genetic Therapies
+I. Targeting DNA Regulation

-When a gene within your DNA (like SCN1A) is expressed, the first step is to make a strand of messenger RNA (mRNA) that can then be used as instructions to make the final product: a protein (the sodium channel, Nav1.1). <If you need a quick overview on DNA-RNA-protein, check out the analogy above.> In order for a specific cell to know when and how much of a gene to express, there are regulatory regions in the DNA (often called promoters or enhancers) that act as markers to control gene expression.
-Molecules that bind to these regulatory regions and tune gene expression (on, off, up, or down) are called “transcription factors,” (because the process of making mRNA from DNA is called “transcription”).
+When a gene within your DNA (like SCN1A) is expressed, the first step is to make a strand of messenger RNA (mRNA) that can then be used as instructions to make the final product: a protein (the sodium channel, Nav1.1).
+[If you need a quick overview on DNA-RNA-protein, check out the analogy above.]
+In order for a specific cell to know when and how much of a gene to express, there are regulatory regions in the DNA (often called promoters or enhancers) that act as markers to control gene expression.
+Molecules that bind to these regulatory regions and tune gene expression (on, off, up, or down) are called “transcription factors” (because the process of making mRNA from DNA is called “transcription”).
 Researchers have been working to identify where these regulatory regions are for SCN1A and ways that they can affect the regulatory regions to increase expression of SCN1A.

-ETX101Encoded Therapeutics has developed an approach to increase expression of SCN1A which they have called ETX101.
-Instead of delivering a new copy of SCN1A, ETX101 delivers a regulatory gene that acts to increase expression of SCN1A.
+ETX101: A cell-selective gene regulation therapy delivered by AAV vector.
+An approach to increase expression of SCN1A called ETX101 is in development by Encoded Therapeutics.
+Instead of delivering a new copy of SCN1A, ETX101 delivers a regulatory gene that acts to specifically increase expression of SCN1A.
 The gene that ETX101 will be delivering to cells is called an engineered transcription factor.
-Since this engineered transcription factor is much smaller than the SCN1A gene, ETX101 can fit within a commonly used delivery vector, called an adeno-associated viral (AAV) vector, for delivery to cells.
-ETX101 is anticipated to be a one-time-treatment delivered directly to the brain, where the engineered transcription factor will be expressed in the major type of neurons that utilize the SCN1A gene.
-The hope is that this will restore the function of these neurons, called inhibitory interneurons, reducing or eliminating seizures and other symptoms and comorbidities of Dravet syndrome.
+Since this engineered transcription factor is much smaller than the SCN1A gene, ETX101 can fit within a commonly used delivery packaging, called an adeno-associated viral (AAV) vector.
+ETX101 is anticipated to be a one-time-treatment delivered directly to the brain, where the engineered transcription factor will be expressed in the major type of neurons that use the SCN1A gene (a neuron type called GABA-ergic inhibitory interneurons).
+The hope is that this will restore the function of these neurons, reducing or eliminating seizures and other symptoms of Dravet syndrome.
 The preclinical work for ETX101 was published in 2022 and provided evidence that this approach could increase SCN1A expression, decrease seizures, and increase survival in a mouse model of Dravet syndrome.
-They additionally showed in non-human primates that ETX101 was well-tolerated and delivered broadly across the brain.5 Encoded Therapeutics is working towards a clinical trial for ETX101.
+Additionally in non-human primates ETX101 was well-tolerated and delivered broadly across the brain.5 Encoded Therapeutics received approval to begin human studies of ETX101 in patients with Dravet syndrome in 2024, starting with small groups of patients in the United States, United Kingdom, and Australia.
+You can read more about the approvals and study opportunities in this blog post.

-Targeting RNA Regulation with Genetic Therapies
+II.
+Targeting RNA Regulation

 Regulation of expression can also occur at the RNA-level.
 Scientists are taking advantage of some of those regulatory instructions to increase the amount of Nav1.1 that SCN1A mRNA creates by targeting alternative splicing, correction of nonsense mutations, and stabilization of SCN1A mRNA transcripts.